sagemath/trac_to_gh/Issue 3309.md

 # Issue 3309: massively optimize the binomial function when an input is real or complex floating point

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3309

 Original creator: was